61% of marketers say lead generation is their top challenge.

 No matter how many times people say that email marketing is going the way of the dinosaurs, it still remains a powerful tool for businesses to connect with their audience and drive conversions.

 Email marketing is the most cost-effective ways to generate leads:

-Moreover, 89% of consumers use their email at least once every day, which means if done right, email marketing can prove to be a game changer.
+Moreover, 99% of people check their email at least once every day — and some as much as 20X a day — which means that, if done right, email marketing can be a game changer.

-Here are some tips to start generating leads with email marketing:
+In this section, we will explore some of the best tips to start generating leads with email marketing: